myudelson/hmm-scalable/readme.txt

 Input file data format is quite simple.
 Four tab separated columns: observation, student, problem/problem step, skill(s).
 Observation is a 1-started integer.
 For the two-state BKT, we advise to use 1 for 'correct' and 2 for 'incorrect'.
-Student is a string label, so as problem or problem step, whatever granularity you prefer.
+Student is a string label, so is problem or problem step, whatever granularity you prefer.
 Skill is a string label.
 Multiple skill labels should be delimited by a character of your choice (do not use tab).
-An example of few lines of input is below.
+An example of few lines of input is below where tilde symbol '~' is used as delimiter.

 -- input file --
 2   student_001 unit1-secion1-problem5-step1  addition~multiplication